Chuckie Egg: Gameplay

 As Hen-House Harry, the player must collect the twelve eggs positioned in each level, before a countdown timer reaches zero.
 In addition there are piles of seed which may be collected to increase points and stop the countdown timer for a while, but will otherwise be eaten by hens that patrol the level, causing them to pause.
 If the player touches a hen or falls through a gap in the bottom of the level, they lose a life.
 Each level is made of solid platforms, ladders, and occasionally lift platforms that move upwards and when they reach the top of the screen wrap around to the bottom.
 Hitting the top of the screen while on one of these lifts, however, will also cause the player to lose a life.

 Eight levels are defined and are played initially under the watch of a giant caged duck.
 Upon completion of all eight the levels are played again without hens, but Harry is now pursued by the freed duck flying around the screen and homing in on him.
 A second completion of all eight levels yields a third play through with both hens and the duck.
 A fourth pass introduces additional hens.
 Finally, a fifth pass has the duck and additional hens moving at a greater speed.
 If the player completes all forty levels then they advance to 'level 41' which is in fact exactly the same as level 33.

 The player starts with five lives, and an extra life is awarded every 10,000 points.

+Development

+Purple and green were chosen as the primary colours for the levels in a similar way to Space Panic.
+The publisher named the game Chuckie Egg, and the player character Hen-House Harry.